SAP/node-hdb/README.md

 console.log(client.readyState); // new
 ```

 When a client instance is created it does not immediately open a network connection to the database host.
-Initially the client is in state `new`.
-When you call `connect` the first time two things are done internally.
+Initially, the client is in a 'new' state.
+When you call `connect` for the first time, two things are done internally:

 1. A network connection is established and the communication is initialized (Protocol - and Product Version exchange).
-Now the connection is ready for exchanging messages but no user session is established.
-The client is in state `disconnected`.
-This step is skipped if the client is already in state `disconnected`.
+Now the connection is ready for exchanging messages but no user session is established as the client is in a `disconnected` state.
+This step is skipped if the client is already in a `disconnected` state.

 2. The authentication process is initiated.
-After a successful user authentication a database session is established and the client is in state `connected`.
-If authentication fails the client remains in state `'disconnect'`.
+After a successful user authentication a database session is established and the client is in a `connected` state.
+If authentication fails the client remains in a `'disconnect'` state.

 ```js
 client.connect(function (err) {